CiscoDevNet/DNAC-AURA/run_remote/README.md

 - dnac
 - admin password (also available as an environment variable DNAC_ADMIN_PASS)
 - maglev password (also available as an environment variable DNAC_MAGLEV_PASS)
+- admin user (also available as an environment variable DNAC_ADMIN_USER).
+This defaults to "admin", and only needs to be changed if using external auth and different superUser name.
+In many cases, this is not required, but is available as --admin-user

 the simplest way to run the script with arguments (see later section on environment vars) is
 ```buildoutcfg